sugawara-collective/sincerity/_posts/2022-12-20-one-last-time.md

 <p style="text-align:center">*</p>

-<i>Somehow it was unreal.
+_Somehow it was unreal.
 It was neither pleasant nor scaring him but he couldn't believe that it was happening.
-Maybe he just dreamed and would wake up pretty soon, realising he had one year left.
+Maybe he just dreamed and would wake up pretty soon, realising he had one year left._

-He knew it was coming.
+_He knew it was coming._

-After coming back from the nationals it was a matter of time.
+_After coming back from the nationals it was a matter of time.
 Nothing that hit him out of nowhere.
-Yet it took his breath away.
+Yet it took his breath away._

-He tossed most of the balls into the wrong direction which made Tanaka shout at him at some point.
+_He tossed most of the balls into the wrong direction which made Tanaka shout at him at some point.
 "Suga-san!
-You can do better than that!”
+You can do better than that!”_

-“Sorry,” he said, waving his hand in an apology.
+_“Sorry,” he said, waving his hand in an apology._

-“Come on.”
+_“Come on.”
 Daichi gave his shoulder a hard slap.
-“Show our juniors that we are better than them.”
+“Show our juniors that we are better than them.”_

-Suga saw him flashing a grin.
+_Suga saw him flashing a grin._

-Didn’t Daichi feel the same?
+_Didn’t Daichi feel the same?
 All the nostalgia hitting him?
-Remembering how everything started here?
+Remembering how everything started here?_

-Even Asahi was on top of his game today.
+_Even Asahi was on top of his game today.
 Then one person he had thought would be crying during their last training.
-Instead Asahi was on a roll, doing one service ace after another.
+Instead Asahi was on a roll, doing one service ace after another._

-He took a deep breath as it was Kageyama’s turn to serve.
+_He took a deep breath as it was Kageyama’s turn to serve._

-He didn’t need to see how Daichi moved to receive the volley.
+_He didn’t need to see how Daichi moved to receive the volley.
 He knew that he had their backs.
-Was the reliable captain till this very last minute.
+Was the reliable captain till this very last minute._

-As he heard him receive it, shouting “Suga!” he turned, touching the ball shortly, tossing it to Asahi.
+_As he heard him receive it, shouting “Suga!” he turned, touching the ball shortly, tossing it to Asahi._

-One more point and they would win.
+_One more point and they would win._

-This was the last ball he would ever toss.
+_This was the last ball he would ever toss._

-He didn’t want this game to end.
+_He didn’t want this game to end._

-He felt the first tear rolling down his face when Asahi hit through the block, the combined powers of Tsukishima, Hinata and Yamaguchi weren’t able to stop him.
+_He felt the first tear rolling down his face when Asahi hit through the block, the combined powers of Tsukishima, Hinata and Yamaguchi weren’t able to stop him._

-As he heard the whistle ending the game he sank to his knees, a flood of tears accompanying him.
+_As he heard the whistle ending the game he sank to his knees, a flood of tears accompanying him._

-That was his last game.</i>
+_That was his last game._

 <p style="text-align:center">*</p>